- WHERE TO STAY

 • All entrances included • Professional guide • Small group - no more than 12 max • Likely to sell out • Entrances to Vatican & Sistine Chapel included

-• Avoid the crowds • Admission to the Vatican Museums & St Peter's • American buffet breakfast to start your day • 3-hr guided tour • Walking tour of the Vatican Gardens
+• Avoid the crowds • Admission to the Vatican Museums & St Peter's • American buffet breakfast in the peaceful Pinecone Courtyard • Small group tour • Guided tour of Vatican Museums

 |Vatican Museums tours & fast track tickets|